The Only Mental Health Peer-Run Organization

 We are always thankful for volunteers!
 You are welcome to call, email, or come in to make arrangements to volunteer your time.

 Donations are so appreciated.
-If you feel moved to help, the donate button above will direct you to PayPal.
+If you feel moved to help, this donate button will direct you to PayPal.
 If you would like to send a donation in the mail, our address is:

 1051 Cayuga Street